FAQ

 How do I freeze/thaw my yummy new bread?

 Easy peasy.
-Wrap the room temp. bread in aluminum foil, if it will fit in a freezer bag throw it in there too.
+Wrap the room temp. bread in plastic wrap, if it will fit in a freezer bag throw it in there too.
 If not, just make sure it’s wrapped well.
 To thaw, simply leave it on the counter for a few hours or overnight.
-To refresh a non sandwich loaf, run the thaw bread under the water not drenching but a nice wet coat, then place on parchment paper lined baking stone in 350 degree oven for 10-15 minutes.
+To refresh an artisan (crusty) loaf, run the thaw bread under the water not drenching but a nice wet coat, then place on parchment paper lined baking stone in 350 degree oven for 10-15 minutes.
 Enjoy like it’s new!

 How long does it stay fresh?

 If you can keep from eating it all in a couple days, that’s better than me.
-But it will stay fresh for about 5 days if stored correctly.
-I keep mine in a breadbox that Mo built for me.
-Keeping it in a paper bag with the ends folded or in a cloth would work too.
+But it is best the first 3 days.
+You can store in a breadbox, a paper bag with the ends folded or wrapped in a cloth.
 For best freshness, do not refrigerate.

 Is sourdough really a miracle bread?